-1. The Eurosystem may invite counterparties to place fixed-term deposits with their home NCBs.

-2. The deposits accepted from counterparties shall be for a fixed term and a fixed rate of interest shall be applied.

-3. The interest rates applied to fixed-term deposits may be: (a) positive; (b) set at zero per cent; (c) negative.

-4. The interest rate applied to the fixed-term deposit shall be a simple interest rate based on the actual/360 day-count convention.
+- 1. The Eurosystem may invite counterparties to place fixed-term deposits with their home NCBs. - 2.
+The deposits accepted from counterparties shall be for a fixed term and a fixed rate of interest shall be applied. - 3.
+The interest rates applied to fixed-term deposits may be: (a) positive; (b) set at zero per cent; (c) negative. - 4.
+The interest rate applied to the fixed-term deposit shall be a simple interest rate based on the actual/360 day-count convention.
 The interest shall be paid at maturity of the deposit.
 In cases of a negative interest rate, its application to fixed-term deposits shall entail a payment obligation of the deposit holder to the home NCB, including the right of that NCB to debit the account of the counterparty accordingly.
 The NCBs shall not provide any collateral in exchange for the fixed-term deposits.

-5. Fixed-term deposits shall be held in accounts with the home NCB, even where such operations are to be executed in a centralised manner by the ECB under Article 45(3).
+5. Fixed-term deposits shall be held in accounts with the home NCB.

-6. As regards their operational features, the collection of fixed-term deposits:

-- (a) is conducted in order to absorb liquidity; - (b) may be conducted on the basis of a pre-announced schedule of operations with pre-defined frequency and maturity or may be conducted ad hoc to react to liquidity condition developments, e.g. the collection of fixed-term deposits may be conducted on the last day of a reserve maintenance period to counter liquidity imbalances which may have accumulated since the allotment of the last main refinancing operation;
+- 6. As regards their operational features, the collection of fixed-term deposits: - (a) is conducted in order to absorb liquidity; - (b) may be conducted on the basis of a pre-announced schedule of operations with pre-defined frequency and maturity or may be conducted ad hoc to react to liquidity condition developments, e.g. the collection of fixed-term deposits may be conducted on the last day of a reserve maintenance period to counter liquidity imbalances which may have accumulated since the allotment of the last main refinancing operation;